A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-40896: OpenProject Auth Bypass Vulnerability

 CVE-2026-40896 is an authorization bypass flaw in OpenProject allowing users with manage_agendas permission to inject agenda items into meetings across all projects.
-This guide covers technical details, affected versions, impact, and mitigation steps.
+This article covers technical details, affected versions, and patches.

 CVE-2026-40896 Overview